-The following sections explain the principal investment strategies and policies that the Portfolio uses in pursuit of its objective.
-The Fund's board of trustees, which oversees the Portfolio's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
-The Portfolio's 80% policy may be changed only upon 60 days' notice to shareholders.
+The following sections explain the principal investment strategies and policies that the Portfolio uses in pursuit of its investment objective.
+The board of trustees of Vanguard Variable Insurance Funds (the Board), which oversees the

+Portfolio's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.